-The estimates released by the U.S Census Bureau in 2020 show that more people are living past 65 years.
+The estimates released by the U.S Census Bureau in 2021 show that more people are living past 65 years.
 While everyone is unique when it comes to aging, the chances of requiring some level of care and assistance after hitting 65 are high.
-There comes a time when a senior citizen can’t handle everything on their own, including activities of daily living (ADLs).
+There comes a time when senior citizens can’t handle everything on their own, including activities of daily living (ADLs).

 Fortunately, there are a variety of senior housing and care options that can make things a lot easier for the elderly while increasing their quality of life.
 Keep reading to find out.